 Our Behaviour Policy is based on the core principle that all members of the school community have rights and responsibilities.
 By respecting the rights of all children and adults in the school and taking on the responsibilities we are given, our school is a caring and happy place to work, learn and play.

-- we look after property; and
+- pupils look after the environment;

-- we are polite and respectful.
+- pupils are forgiving; and

 Our Behaviour Policy outlines the rewards and sanctions that are used to reward and encourage appropriate behaviour.
 Each day is treated as a fresh start.
 Pupils and adults are encouraged to uphold Christian values of forgiveness and respect when dealing with incidents of inappropriate behaviour.

 Teachers work in partnership with parents to support pupils who may have difficulty managing their behaviour.
 Positive relationships are developed through work in PSHE, learning about Values for Life in Collective Worship, learning from religion in RE and through our relationships with each other.
 There are also opportunities for groups of children and individuals to work with a member of staff to develop social skills and learn to understand their emotions.
 Through this range of experiences, we teach children to respect each other and take responsibility for their own behaviour.